XxInvictus/Tierify/README.md

 See **[VERIFIER_MAPPINGS.md](VERIFIER_MAPPINGS.md)** for full documentation.

-Here's an example modifier called "Hasteful," which grants additional dig speed when any of the valid tools are held:
+### Example: Hasteful modifier

+A simple modifier example that grants +10% dig speed when a valid tool (pickaxe, shovel, or axe) is held in the main hand.
+Save this JSON as a modifier file (for example: `data/your_datapack/item_attributes/tiered/hasteful.json`).
+The modifier uses verifiers to target tool tags, a weight of 10, and applies a MULTIPLY_BASE dig speed modifier when equipped in the MAINHAND.
 ```json
 {
   "id": "tiered:hasteful",